-Net cash used in operating activities during the year ended April 30, 2023 was \$11.5 million compared to \$68.8 million for fiscal year 2022.
-This was as a result of operating expenditures incurred during the year, which consisted of general and administrative expenses, management and directors' fees and professional fees, plus the purchase of physical uranium.
-The decrease of net cash used in operating activities is primarily due to the purchase of 1,100,000 pounds U_3O_8 during the year ended April 30, 2022 compared to 300,000 pounds U_3O_8 in the current fiscal year.
+Net cash used in operating activities during the year ended April 30, 2024 was \$104.8 million compared to \$11.5 million for fiscal year 2023.
+The increase was a result of net cash spent on trading physical uranium, increase in accounts receivable and incremental operating expenditures incurred during the year, which consisted of general and administrative expenses, management and directors' fees and professional fees, partially offset by an increase in others payable which consisted of goods and service tax payable.
+The increase of net cash used in operating activities is primarily due to the purchase of 1,400,000 pounds $U_3O_8$ , offset by the sale of 450,000 pounds $U_3O_8$ , compared to the purchase of 300,000 pounds $U_3O_8$ and sale of 200,000 pounds $U_3O_8$ in fiscal year 2023.